Introduction: Spectacular Roasting Chestnut Explosion

 OMG!
 This just happened tonight 21st century!
 While I was putting my baby to bed upstairs I fell to a short sleep.
 I woke to a burnt smell and asked the question before I came down stairs to an explosion scene.
 I have to put this on record-public.
 My husband is always concerned about safety, about me setting the house on fire.
 When I set something in oven and leave to attend children or some other little things for a short moment, only find upon return he has turned off the oven, which puts meals off schedule and sets me on fire every time.
 And I learned my lesson with chestnuts almost 15 years ago.
 I'm surprised my husband cooked an explosion many years later, somewhat amused by the fact that he is always concerned about safety, about me setting the house on fire not him, relieved no personal injury to take care.

-To anyone who wants to "repeat" or avoid explosion, below are the steps:
+To anyone who likes roasted chestnuts and wants to "repeat" or avoid explosion, below are the steps: